odezzshuuk/linked-notes/sorted/dotNET/csharp/csharp-exception-try-catch.md

 ## One Word

-- try block includes code that is protected from exceptions
+- Try block includes code that is protected from exceptions
 - catch statement
   - handle the exception
   - can have multiple catch blocks